Together, we can make the difference in Lymphedema

 Low Level Laser Therapy

-Low level laser therapy (LLLT) has been introduced into the US market for lymphedema.
-In 2006 the FDA cleared the Riancorp low level laser device for lymphedema treatment.* The Riancorp LTU-904 laser therapy units are infra-red lasers operating at a wavelength of 904 nanometers.
+In 2006 the FDA cleared the Riancorp low level laser device for lymphedema treatment.
+The Riancorp LTU-904 laser therapy units are infra-red lasers operating at a wavelength of 904 nanometers.
 This invisible wavelength penetrates deeply into tissue where it is absorbed by cells and converted into energy that apparently aids in reducing the swelling of post mastectomy lymphedema.
+The exact mechanism of how the Low Level Laser Therapy works, or how long any improvement lasts, is unknown.

 Very small studies suggest that low-level laser therapy may be effective in reducing lymphedema in a clinically meaningful way for some women.
 Two cycles of laser treatment were found to be effective in reducing the volume of the affected arm, extracellular fluid, and tissue hardness in approximately one-third of patients with post-mastectomy lymphedema at three months post-treatment.
-Suggested rationales for laser therapy include a potential decrease in fibrosis, stimulation of macrophages and the immune system, and a possible role in encouraging lymphangiogenesis.

 We researched these studies and found the laser has been tested in one trial on 64 women with either one or two cycles, delivered by therapists, and the women were followed for 3 months.
-This is the placebo controlled, double blind study that was the basis for granting FDA approval.
+This is the placebo controlled, double blind study that was the basis for granting FDA clearance.
 Unfortunately, we can not find any studies in the world literature where larger numbers of women were followed for longer periods of time.

 Treatment of postmastectomy lymphedema with low-level laser therapy: a double blind, placebo-controlled trial.
 Carati CJ, Anderson SN, Gannon BJ, Piller NB.
 Department of Anatomy, School of Medicine, Flinders University, Adelaide, South Australia, Australia. colin.carati@flinders.edu.au BACKGROUND: The current study describes the results of a double blind, placebo-controlled, randomized, single crossover trial of the treatment of patients with postmastectomy lymphedema (PML) with low-level laser therapy (LLLT).
 METHODS: Participants received placebo or one cycle or two cycles of LLLT to the axillary region of their affected arm.
 They were monitored for reductions in affected limb volume, upper body extracellular tissue fluid distribution, dermal tonometry, and range of limb movement.
 RESULTS: There was no significant improvement reported immediately after any of the treatments.
 However, the mean affected limb volume was found to be significantly reduced at 1 month or 3 months of follow-up after 2 cycles of active laser treatment.
 Approximately 31% of subjects had a clinically significant reduction in the volume of their PML-affected arm (> 200 mLs) approximately 2-3 months after 2 cycles of treatment.
 There was no significant effect of placebo treatment, or one cycle of laser treatment, on affected limb volume.
 The extracellular fluid index of the affected and unaffected arms and torso were reported to be significantly reduced at 3 months after 2 cycles of laser therapy, and there was significant softening of the tissues in the affected upper arm.
 Treatment did not appear to improve range of movement of the affected arm.
 CONCLUSIONS: Two cycles of laser treatment were found to be effective in reducing the volume of the affected arm, extracellular fluid, and tissue hardness in approximately 33% of patients with postmastectomy lymphedema at 3 months after treatment.
 Copyright 2003 American Cancer Society.DOI 10.1002/cncr.11641